 The YMCA of the Twin Tiers and its three branches operate with a volunteer advisory that assist with strategic planning, policy, and vision of the Y. This advisory is vital for the continual existence of the Olean-Bradford Area YMCA and the changes it brings along.
 You can become a volunteer and lead our Board of Directors and Committees.

 Annual Campaign Volunteer

-Every year, more than 200 volunteers participate to raise awareness and encourage financial participation at the Y. Volunteers join forces to raise financial support by calling friends, colleagues, and other contacts to provide more than 2,800 people per month with the opportunity of being part of the Olean-Bradford Area YMCA who couldn't otherwise afford it.
+Every year, more than 200 volunteers participate to raise awareness and encourage financial participation at the Y. Volunteers join forces to raise financial support by calling friends, colleagues, and other contacts to provide more than 2,800 people per month with the opportunity of being part of the YMCA of the Twin Tiers who couldn't otherwise afford it.
 Come along and help support this cause and give parents and children the opportunity to become part of the Y family.

 Motivate and support youth, building character strengths, skills and relationships that lead to positive behaviors, healthier lifestyles, smart life choices, the pursuit of higher education and aspiring higher goals in life.

 "I love the relationships I have formed!
 I love connecting with people in our community.
 Whether it's the participants, volunteers, YMCA staff, family members of the participants, etc., it's just so great to get to know these wonderful people.
 I especially enjoy the participants It is so rewarding working with these special people and feeling like you are really helping them w/ exercise and getting some movement doing fun activities.
 This, along with the social interactions, is important to stimulate their minds and bodies.
 [The Y is] a place with such a sense of community that you feel the connection the instant you walk through the door.
 It feels so good to give back locally and the programs through the Y are a great place to do so!
 You feel the dedication and compassion from the staff and other volunteers.
 This is now a significant part of my life and one of the things I'm passionate about.
 It's an amazing feeling!"